catppuccin/bento/README.md

     * Set `theme` to `latte-frappe`, `latte-macchiato`, or `latte-mocha` depending on your preference.
 6. Configure Bento normally

+An alternative to the process above you can also use [Bento Next](https://github.com/lewisdoesstuff/Bento-next) – a Fork of Bento based on Vue3 with additional features.
+Bento Next ships all Catppuccin Flavours by default.

 &nbsp;

 ## 💝 Thanks to